A scalable and robust vertex-star relaxation for high-order FEM: Application to linear elasticity problems

 From left to right, the terms in the surface integral in \eqref{eq:sipg_lhs} are referred to as the penalty, consistency, and adjoint consistency terms.
 The quantity $G$ is known as the homogeneity tensor,

 for which we define the adjoint product with $\nabla\bv$

-The average $\avg{\cdot}$ and jump $\jump{\cdot}$ operators are defined for both scalar, vector, and tensor arguments as follows.
+The average $\avg{\cdot}$ and jump $\jump{\cdot}$ operators are defined for scalar, vector, and tensor arguments as follows.
 Let $e$ be a facet of the mesh.
 For an interior facet, let $K^-$ and $K^+$ be the two mesh cells that share it, and let $\bw^-$ and $\bw^+$ be the traces of a function $\bw$ on $e$ from $K^-$ and $K^+$, respectively.
 On each facet we define

 In order to ensure coercivity of $a(\cdot,\cdot)$ as we do $h$ or $p$ refinement, the penalty term must be sufficiently large.
-The penalty coefficient $\eta$ must be chosen proportional to $(p+1)(p+d)$ \cite{shahbazi05}.
-On quadrilateral and hexahedral meshes, we may define the reciprocal normal length scale for an interior edge as
+The penalty coefficient $\eta h_e^{-1}$ must be chosen inversely proportional to the normal spacing of GLL nodes near the facet, i.e.\ $\eta = \bigo{p(p+1)}$ \cite{manzanero18}.
+For the reciprocal length scale in the direction normal to facet $e$ we use

 The stiffness matrix that corresponds to $a(\cdot,\cdot)$ in the SIPG formulation is obtained via direct stiffness summation over the cells and facets:

 where $A^K$ is the cell matrix discretizing the volume integral in $K$, $R_K$ is the Boolean restriction onto the DOFs of $K$, $A^e$ is the facet matrix discretizing the surface integral on $e$, and $R_e$ is Boolean restriction onto the DOFs of the cells sharing facet $e$.